DaveahamLincoln/py_recon/README.md

 	*Select “Entire Row” and click “OK.”

-5. Sanitize the data

-    *(Please note that this is a stopgap to handle an error which I'm working on fixing programatically)

-    *Press Ctl + A.

-    *Press Ctl + F.

-    *Select the "Replace" tab.

-    *Enter "," (without quotes) in the "Find what:" field.

-    *Select "Replace All."

-    *Press Ok, then close out of the "Find and Replace" dialog.

-6. Save the sheet as a .CSV file.
+5. Save the sheet as a .CSV file.
 To do this,

     *Select “File,” then “Save As.”